magepages/mpdocs/docs/store-credit/index.md

 ### 6. API

-Mageplaza's  Extension supports users to use **API** to make some requests such as getting customer information with store credit, get transaction, product, order, invoice, creditmemo data.
-Customers can also use store credit and admin can create transactions through API.
+Our Extension supports users to use **API** to make some requests, such as getting customer information with consumer credit, transactions, products, orders, invoices, and credit data.
+Thanks to API, customers can also use the credit from the store, and admins can create transactions easily.

 - You can view the Rest Api request we support [here](https://documenter.getpostman.com/view/10589000/SzRxXqoi?version=latest).
 - See how to create token-based authentication [here](https://devdocs.magento.com/guides/v2.3/get-started/authentication/gs-authentication-token.html#integration-tokens).